There are numerous important things to know about California’s payroll and employment laws. Five of the most important are:

 - commission-earning employees,2 and

-The only way for a worker to be exempt from California’s labor laws is for them to fall into one of these categories.
-Employers cannot make an employee exempt by simply having them sign a contract, saying that they are exempt.
+The only way for a worker to be exempt from California’s labor laws is to fall into one of these categories.
+Employers cannot make an employee exempt by simply having them sign a contract stating that they are exempt.

 2. They forbid working off the clock